emmaguo/angular-poller/README.md

 });
 ```

-### Force poller to only send new request if the previous one is resolved
+### Only send new request if the previous one is resolved
 Use the `smart` option to make sure poller only sends new request after the previous one is resolved.
 It is set to `false` by default.
 ```javascript
 var myPoller = poller.get(myTarget, {